-- Works on up to 7 devices at once
+- Works on up to 7 devices at the same time

-Unlike its desktop app, CyberGhost doesn’t offer its P2P server tab on Android, even though these servers are still offered on the app.
-This means I had to manually look through the server list on its website to find the torrenting servers – which was slightly inconvenient.
-I also found that the download speeds were slower than with ExpressVPN.
-It may not matter much for smaller files as it only took me about 7 minutes to download a 500MB video.
-However, if you’re planning on downloading full HD movies, ExpressVPN would be a better choice.
+Unlike its desktop app, CyberGhost doesn’t offer its P2P server tab on Android — but these servers are still available.
+I had to manually browse the server list on its website to find torrenting servers, which was slightly inconvenient.
+I also found that download speeds were slower than ExpressVPN’s, though this wasn’t a big deal as it only took me 7 minutes to download a 500MB video.

-Aside from specialty servers, CyberGhost has thousands of regular connections that also allow streaming and torrenting — but you probably won’t get equally fast speeds.
-They’re a great backup option if the optimized servers are full (which happens more often on weekends and in the evenings).
-I could still unblock and watch shows on Netflix and Hulu in 1080p while torrenting small files without a drop in my stream quality.
+Aside from specialty options, CyberGhost has thousands of regular servers that allow streaming and torrenting — but you may experience slower speeds.
+However, they’re a great backup if the optimized servers are full.
+It was still possible to watch shows on Netflix US and Hulu in 1080p while torrenting small files without a drop in stream quality.

-One of the vendor’s great security features is that CyberGhost’s kill switch is enabled by default, so you don’t have to remember to turn the feature on while you’re torrenting.
-On top of that, it uses 256-bit AES encryption to secure your data and has a strict no-logs policy.
-This means you can be sure that all your online activities will be kept private from hackers or other third parties.
+CyberGhost’s kill switch is enabled by default, so you don’t have to remember to turn it on while connected.
+Additionally, it uses 256-bit AES encryption to secure your data and has a strict no-logs policy so you can be sure all your online activities will be kept private.

-I was also pretty pleased that I could use CyberGhost on up to 7 Android devices.
+I was also pleased that I could use CyberGhost on up to 7 devices.
 This was enough to cover my personal and work phone, tablet, Chromebook, Fire Stick, and Sony Smart TV.
-That way I didn’t have to worry about logging in and out of different devices to secure the one I was currently using.
+I didn’t have to worry about logging in and out of different devices.

-You can try CyberGhost’s Android app features risk-free with its 45-day money-back guarantee.
-That’s a lot longer than many VPNs, and will give you plenty of time to watch your favorite Netflix shows on its streaming-optimized servers.
+CyberGhost plans start at $2.29/month, and you can try CyberGhost’s Android app risk-free with its 45-day money-back guarantee.
+That’s longer than many VPNs and gives you plenty of time to enjoy its optimized servers.
 If you’re not happy with the service, you can always ask for a refund.
-I received mine 6 days after reaching out to the VPN’s 24/7 customer service.
+My refund was approved in minutes and my bank deposited the money in my account 6 days later.

 CyberGhost works on: Android 5.0 and up, Amazon Fire TV, Amazon Fire Stick, Chromebook, Windows, macOS, iOS, Linux, Chrome, Firefox, PlayStation, Xbox, Switch, Apple TV, Smart TVs, routers, and more.